Aaron Ashby: Career

 Ashby attended Park Hill High School in Kansas City, Missouri, and graduated in 2016.
-He enrolled at Crowder College, where he played college baseball.
+He enrolled at Crowder College, a public community college, where he played college baseball.
 The Texas Rangers of Major League Baseball (MLB) selected Ashby in the 25th round, with the 764th overall selection, of the 2017 MLB draft.
 He did not sign with the Rangers and returned to Crowder.

 The Milwaukee Brewers selected Ashby in the fourth round, with the 125th overall selection, of the 2018 Major League Baseball draft.
-He made his professional debut with the rookie-level Helena Brewers, and also played for the Single-A Wisconsin Timber Rattlers, posting a cumulative 2–3 record and 3.59 ERA with 66 strikeouts over 13 games.
+He made his professional debut with the rookie-level Helena Brewers, and also played for the Single-A Wisconsin Timber Rattlers, posting a cumulative 2–3 record with one save and a 3.59 ERA with 66 strikeouts over 13 games.
 In 2019, Ashby split the season between Wisconsin and the High-A Carolina Mudcats, logging a 5–10 record and 3.50 ERA and 135 strikeouts in 24 appearances between the two affiliates.

 Ashby did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was assigned to the Triple-A Nashville Sounds to begin the 2021 season.
 Ashby was shifted to the bullpen in June, and recorded a 4–1 record and 4.50 ERA in 12 games for the team.

 The Brewers promoted Ashby to the major leagues on June 30, 2021.
 Ashby made his MLB debut that day as the starting pitcher against the Chicago Cubs.
 In his debut, he went 2/3 of an inning and allowed seven runs, four earned.
-At the end of his rookie campaign, Ashby made 13 appearances (four starts), and logged a 3–2 record and 4.55 ERA with 39 strikeouts across 31 2/3 innings pitched.
+At the end of his rookie campaign, Ashby made 13 appearances (four starts), and logged a 3–2 record with one save and a 4.55 ERA with 39 strikeouts across 31 2/3 innings pitched.